-Line 4, RESERVED-Qualified Mortgage Insurance

-Premiums-Premiums that you pay or accrue for "qualified mortgage insurance" during 2018 in connection with home acquisition debt on your qualified home are deductible as home mortgage insurance premiums.
+Line 4-Qualified Mortgage Insurance Premiums-Premiums that you pay or accrue for "qualified mortgage insurance" during 2021 in connection with home acquisition debt on your qualified home are deductible as home mortgage insurance premiums.
 Qualified mortgage insurance is mortgage insurance provided by the Veterans Administration, the Federal Housing Administration, or the Rural Housing Administration, and private mortgage insurance.
-Mortgage insurance premiums you paid or accrued on any mortgage insurance contract issued before

-January 1, 2007, are not deductible.
+Mortgage insurance premiums you paid or accrued on any mortgage insurance contract issued before January 1, 2007, are not deductible.

 Limit on amount you can deduct.
-You cannot deduct your mortgage insurance premiums if the amount on Form 740, line 9, is more than \$109,000 (\$54,500 if married filing separately on a combined return or separate returns).
-If the amount on Form 740, line 9, is more than \$100,000 (\$50,000 if married filing separately on a combined return or separate returns), your deduction is limited and you must use the worksheet below to figure your deduction.
+You cannot deduct your mortgage insurance premiums if the amount on Form 740-NP, line 9, is more than \$109,000 (\$54,500 if married filing separate returns).
+If the amount on Form 740-NP, line 9, is more than \$100,000 (\$50,000 if married filing separate returns), your deduction is limited and you must use the worksheet below to figure your deduction.